 You can have a separate account for retirement, vacation, maintenance costs, miscellaneous events, etc.

-Once you’ve put your money in automated savings account, it's hard to use the funds without additional effort.
+Once you’ve put your money in an automated savings account, it’s hard to use the funds without additional effort.

 Chances are, whatever’s going into your savings account is not coming back until you reach your specific saving goals for each account.